KaiKz/KPMG_AI_Stidio/README.md

 ## Individual Contributions

-> This is a template section; replace the placeholder names/roles with your actual team members and what each person did.

 - **Kai – ML.ENERGY Modeling & Analysis**
   - Parsed and cleaned the ML.ENERGY subset into `mlenergy_df`.
   - Engineered the `Energy (J)` metric and Low/Medium/High labels.